Isn’t it an amazing feeling to see a surge in your website traffic?

 And many adword ads also had the words “build” and “grow” in their copy.

-So he incorporated that into his meta description as well.
+So he incorporated this online marketing idea into his meta description as well.

 Simple enough to do, right?

-And, just like that, Brian had a listing that was more likely to attract clicks.
+And, just like that, Brian had a online marketing listing that was more likely to attract clicks.

 There are two tools that might help you in easily executing this strategy.